 While the cookies baked, we made quesadillas.
 The girls ripped baby spinach, snipped green onions with cooking shears, sprinkled cheese and fried tortillas on the stovetop.
 It was the first time my daughter had eaten a quesadilla with spinach and onions, and she loved it.

-Matthews says that kids are much more likely to eat something they've made
+Matthews says that kids are much more likely to eat something they've made themselves.

 "There are kids who come in here who say, 'I don't eat vegetables.'
 Then we make chicken with onion and mushrooms, something they'd never order off a menu.
 And they eat it.
 They have a sense of ownership."